NavileTech/IniSharp/README.md

 config.MULTIVALUESEPARATOR = MULTIVALUESEPARATOR.PIPE;
 // Accessor strategy for index config.BYINDEX = AccessorsStatus.DINAMIC;
-// Accessor strategy DYNAMIC for name is not used
+// Accessor strategy DYNAMIC for name (.BYNAME) is not used

 // Get/Set indexed value, int and string